 During winter, in towns large and small, picturesque city squares are filled with musicians on balconies and choirs on church steps.
-Each evening from mid-November until early January, families can dine and shop outdoors the way locals do.
+Each evening from mid-November until jsut before Christmas, families can dine and shop outdoors the way locals do.
 At booths decorated in evergreen bowers and twinkling lights, parents can enjoy mulled wine while kids comb the stalls searching for the perfect gift: a nutcracker, a hand-painted creche, or a cake baked with loving care.

-Starting from the largest and most glorious of destination Christmas Markets that you could center your whole trip around (Gothenburg, Sweden), to weekend affairs that make a great complement to other sightseeing (London Markets) here’s a look at what’s happening over the winter holidays.
+Starting with the largest and most glorious of destination Christmas Markets to center your trip around (Gothenburg, Sweden) to weekend affairs that make a great complement to other sightseeing (London Markets), here’s a look at what’s happening over the winter holidays.

 Sweden Christmas Markets

 Gothenburg (Göteborg), Sweden’s second largest city, home of Volvo and Hasselblad, is also the No. 1 city when it comes to Christmas celebrations.
 According to their tourism office, more than 1.5 million visitors arrive each year during the late November to end of December period when the city is decked out in all its glory.
-At its Liseberg amusement park location, they’ve figured out how to do things in a really big way; plan to be overwhelmed by the 700 evergreens, nearly 4 miles of fir garlands, and 5 million sparkling lights extending from the harbor, through town and into the park.
+At Liseberg, the famous amusement park, they’ve figured out how to do things in a really big way; plan to be overwhelmed by the 700 evergreens, nearly 4 miles of fir garlands, and 5 million sparkling lights extending from the harbor, through town and into the park.
 This is the largest Christmas market (and the largest amusement park) in Scandinavia.

 Typically, vendors in 80 stalls and cabins sell arts and crafts such as wooden toys, hand made candles, traditional straw work, traditional foods served by indigenous people from Lapland, pink pigs made of marzipan, lots of mulled wine (Skaal!), and decorated spruce trees.
 Around the park are reindeer sleigh rides, ice skating shows, light shows, and hundreds of young couples sipping trendy drinks at the Ice Gallery & Bar.
 Your family will see “guaranteed snow every day” effects.
 Of course, other spots in Goteberg have their own markets, with the old artillery Kronhuset, the Haga district and the Röda Sten Art Centre being notable options.
 For more information, visit Goteborg tourism or the Visit Sweden tourism site.